What is a Separation Agreement?

 - Support obligations

-- Decisions regarding your children
+- Decisions regarding children

-At Russell Alexander Family Lawyers, we realize that every client is different.
+Every client is different.
 Determining our clients’ goals and interests is always our starting point for drafting an agreement.
 Your agreement can be as detailed as you want it to be.
 For example, you can determine what days each parent will spend with the children, and how all property is to be divided.

 A properly drafted agreement allows the parties to retain control over major decisions in their lives during this difficult time.
 If parties cannot agree on these issues, a court may decide the issues on behalf of the parties.
 This can result in an arrangement that satisfies neither party.